North County represented at Creme of the County

 “It was definitely an honor and validation of the hard work that I’ve been putting in,” Acosta said.

-Acosta and teammate Tyler Sun are two of 14 players from North County to represent the region in the 2018 Creme game, a list that includes Vista standout and Dartmouth commit Taurus Samuels and El Camino standout Jalen Flanagan.
+Acosta and teammate Tyler Elsom are two of 14 players from North County to represent the region in the 2018 Creme game, a list that includes Vista standout and Dartmouth commit Taurus Samuels and El Camino standout Jalen Flanagan.

 The event is organized by The Coast News’ Aaron Burgin, who operates the basketball scouting service Full-Time Hoops.

-Note: CORRECTION: Tyler Elsom, a player at Canyon Crest Academy selected for the Creme of the County, was misidentified as Tyler Sun.